New and returning students ENROLL TODAY for the 2022-2023 school year! See below.

-Title I Program is a federally funded program designed to provide children who are working below average with additional help in Reading, Math or Language Arts.
+Title I Program is a federally funded program designed to provide children who are working below average with additional help in Reading, Math and/or Language Arts.

 At Lee A. Tolbert Community Academy, the unifying theme of our school is entrepreneurial spirit.
 We want students to recognize that creating a successful business is a rewarding and exciting way to escape poverty.
 However, our students know that businesses do not magically appear.
 Our school exposes students to the process of starting up businesses with the Young Entrepreneurial Spirit program (or Y.E.S. program).
 Currently, we are working with Junior Achievement where volunteers from local businesses come into classrooms and teach skills related to entrepreneurialism.